FFede0/RL4CC/README.md

 > user can provide a list of callbacks (classes) as parameters to the run
 > method, overwriting any previous callbacks indicated.

-Example when using the predefined `BaseEnvironment`, a `exp_config` given as file and, possibly, custom callbacks classes:
+Example when using the predefined `BaseEnvironment` and a `exp_config` given as
+file:

 ```
 from RL4CC.experiments.tune import TuningExperiment